Fast X-ray Transients produced by Off-axis Jet-Cocoons from Long Gamma-Ray Bursts: Results

 \subsubsection{Late-time UV decay and optical plateau (\texorpdfstring{$t_{\rm obs}\sim$ hours to days}{t_obs ~ hours to days})}

-After the photons in the relativistic inner regions of the cocoon have diffused out, the trans-relativistic and non-relativistic regions at larger polar angles dominate the cooling emission.
-As a result of the weaker Doppler boost, the cooling emission eventually becomes quasi-isotropic, and the viewing-angle dependence weakens.
-This behavior is shown in Figure \ref{fig:Lcbol}, where the bolometric luminosities $L_{\rm bol}=\int L_{\nu}d\nu$ (including optical/UV/X-rays) as seen from all viewing angles converge at $t_{\rm obs}\sim 1$ day to $L_{\rm bol}\sim 10^{42}{\rm\, erg\,s^{-1}}$.
+After the photons in the relativistic inner regions of the cocoon have diffused out, the trans-relativistic and non-relativistic regions at larger polar angles dominate the cooling emission. { Weaker beaming effect leads to quasi-isotropic radiation and allows the observed luminosity to be determined by a few global cocoon parameters.}

-The temporal behavior of non-relativistic cocoon emission has been analytically derived in previous studies by assuming isotropic, homologous expansion.
-The bolometric lightcurve evolves as $L_{\rm bol}\propto t^{-4/(s+2)}$, where the parameter $s$ is determined by the energy distribution in proper velocity $dE/du\propto u^{-s}$ \citep{Nakar2017ApJ...834...28N,Piro2018ApJ...855..103P,Zhu2025MNRAS.544L.139Z}.
-Previous numerical simulations have found that $s\approx1$ for successful GRB jets \citep[e.g.,][]{Gottlieb2020MNRAS.498.3320G}, implying the decaying slope of the outer cocoon is $L_{\rm bol}\propto t^{-4/3}$.
-Our simulations also produce the similar energy distribution in four models, leading to the decaying slope as $\sim t^{-1.2}$.
-The small difference may be attributed to the angular structure of the cocoon.

 The luminosity of the cocoon emission can be estimated by accounting for the adiabatic loss during propagation \citep{Nakar2017ApJ...834...28N,Zheng2025ApJ...985...21Z}.
 Assuming the cocoon has initial thermal energy $E_{\rm c,th0}$ and volume $V_{\rm c0}$ when it breaks out, the remaining thermal energy after expanding to a volume $V_{\rm c}$ is $E_{\rm c,th}=E_{\rm c,th0}(V_{\rm c}/V_{\rm c0})^{-1/3}$.
 The volume change includes the radial and lateral expansions $V_{\rm c} \propto (1-\cos\theta_{\rm c})R^3_{\rm c}$, where $\theta_{\rm c}$ is the half opening angle of the cocoon.
 Near the breakout ($R_{\rm c}\sim R_\star$), the initial cocoon opening angle $\theta_{c0}$ is small such that $1-\cos\theta_{\rm c0}\approx \theta^2_{\rm c0}/2$.
 Quickly after the breakout, the cocoon expands laterally to a quasi-spherical configuration with $\theta_{\rm c}\sim 1\rm\, rad$.
 Therefore, the volume expansion factor is given by $V_{\rm c}/V_{\rm c0}\simeq 2(R_{\rm c}/R_\star)^3/\theta^2_{\rm c0}$.
 As we show in Figure \ref{fig:Engden}, most photons diffuse out when the cocoon expanded to the \textit{global} diffusion radius of $R_{\rm c,diff}\simeq 10^{14}\rm\, cm$, which takes a diffusion time of $t_{\rm c,diff}\simeq 1\,$day.
 Therefore, the bolometric luminosity at $t_{\rm obs}=t_{\rm c,diff}\simeq 1\rm\, day$ can be estimated by